mothership-ec/cog-mothership-ecommerce/readme.md

 #### LocalPayment

 The local payment gateway is an extension of zero payment.
-If there is any outstanding payment to be made on the order it adds a manual payment to match the remaining difference before completing the order.

 ### Extending with new gateway providers

 To add a new gateway provider you'll need to create a new adapter that implements `Gateway\GatewayInterface` and append it to the `gateway.collection` service.

 Secondly you'll need to implement the `Controllers\Gateway\PurchaseControllerInterface` and `Controllers\Gateway\RefundControllerInterface`.
-If your new gateway does not support refunds then the `refund()` method should just return a `404`.
+If your new gateway does not support refunds then the `refund()` method should just return `$this->createNotFoundException()`.

 Of course your gateway and controller(s) can use additional methods for handling the specific functionality and process flow for the new provider, such as callbacks from the external service.